dkhrunov/ngx-mfe/projects/ngx-mfe/README.md

 ## Сonvention

+1. Micro-frontend string or MFE string means this type of string 'mfe-app/exposed-component'.
+All elements in this line are designed in kebab-case style.
+The first half in the example above 'mfe-app/' is the name of the mfe application, the second half is the name of a exposed component or module declared in the ModuleFederationPlugin in webpack.config.js.

-1. The key of the exposed element from the ModuleFederationPlugin must match the element's class name.
+2. The key of the exposed element from the ModuleFederationPlugin must match the element's class name.

 ```js
 // webpack.config.js file